Our 2021 Kids Group Sailing Program sails Monday-Friday. Private lessons are also available for all ages & ability.

 - Participants will be met at the Quammox location (Landbank property on Katama Bay)

-- We currently have a maximum capacity of 6 children per day
+- We currently have a maximum capacity of 6 children per day in our group lessons

 - Masks are required for those not vaccinated